This article explains how to create and configure network ranges for a site in your account.

 Use the Networks section to define the network ranges for each LAN interface configured for the site.
 The IP addresses cannot use /31 or /32 CIDR blocks.

-If two or more sites in your account use overlapping IP address ranges, you must enable and configure Static Range Translation.
+Best Practice: All sites in your account use unique network ranges for optimal troubleshooting and avoiding route loops.
+However, if two or more sites in your account use overlapping IP address ranges, you must enable and configure Static Range Translation.
 For more information, see, Configuring System Settings for the Account.

 These are the types of network IP ranges that you can create: